Krishna Nagar, Lucknow

 Krishna Nagar is a residential area in the city of Lucknow.
 It is located to the south of Sharda Canal and west of Kanpur Road.
 It has a police station which is under the control of the Lucknow Police.

 Geography

-Next to the Krishna Nagar metro station is a very large college called Lucknow Polytechnic, which is semi-governmental.
+Next to the Krishna Nagar metro station is a college called Lucknow Polytechnic, which is semi-governmental.

 Krishna Nagar has various parks, like the traffic training park (Yaata Yaat Park), Shaakha (Bharat Maata Mandir Park), Indreshwar Mandir Park, Vishnu Lok Park, Technical Ground, and many others.

 Krishna Nagar has many localities.
 The following are some of the prominent ones under Krishna Nagar Police Station supervision and Postal Division: